 The Archdiocese of St. Louis is committed to the prevention of child abuse and to assisting those who are affected by incidents of child abuse.
 For purposes of this policy, child abuse means physical injury, sexual abuse, or emotional abuse inflicted on a child, other than by accidental means, by those responsible for the child’s care, custody and control or from persons who are agents or employees of the Archdiocese of St. Louis.

-All employees, volunteers, religious, priests, and deacons working in the schools, parishes and agencies of the Archdiocese of St. Louis are required to support this policy and to comply with the procedures developed to implement the policy.
+All employees, volunteers, religious, priests and deacons working in the schools, parishes and agencies of the Archdiocese of St. Louis are required to support this Policy and to comply with the Procedures developed to implement the Policy.

 All children in archdiocesan educational programs are encouraged to participate in a "Safe Touch" program.
 Safe Touch programs are educational programs that teach children how to protect themselves from being sexually abused.
 Age appropriate programs are being implemented throughout the archdiocese.
 The following Safe Touch flyers have more information: